sopier/djangobook-Updated-to-1.8/third-edition/chapter_03.rst

   the Python code.
 The design of a site tends to change far more frequently than the underlying Python code, so it would be convenient if the design could change without needing to modify the Python code.

+* This is only a very simple example.
+A common webpage template has hundreds of lines of HTML and scripts.
+Untangling and 	  troubleshooting program code from this mess is a nightmare (*cough--PHP--cough*).

 * Writing Python code and designing HTML are two different disciplines, and most professional Web development environments split these